ypsitau/ypsitau.github.io/jrasm/document/index.md

 A sybmol literal consists of a series of characters and is used for following purposes:

-- Label.
+- Label
-- Instruction's operation code.
+- Instruction's operation code
-- Directive's name.
+- Directive's name
-- Register name.
+- Register name

 A symbol is case insensitive.
 This means that you can describe an instruction `LDAA` with a symbol `LDAA`, `ldaa`, `Ldaa`, `LdAA` and so on.